 - Ensure clarity of vision, ethos and strategic direction;

-- Hold the Head Teacher to account for the educational performance of the school and its pupils;
+- Hold the Executive Head Teacher to account for the educational performance of the school and its pupils;

 - Oversee the financial performance of the school and making sure the money is well spent.

 The Structure of the Board of Governors

 The Board of Governors is made up of 12 governor positions and an associate member, as follows: